GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 - \#notafact -> Astronauts use Linux - they can't open Windows in space!
 - This tutorial was created using VS Code - an editor from Microsoft that is incredible for markdown, programming, web development, etc.
   - There are extensions to work with different filetypes - including fasta and fastq files
-- VS Code is very simple to use inside of Windows (no admin required) and WSL
+- VS Code is approved software and is very simple to use inside of Windows (no admin required) and WSL

 <br>